telehash/telehash.github.io/protocol.md

 ##### `ack` - Acknowledgements

 The `"ack":0` integer is always included on any outgoing packets as the highest known `seq` value confirmed as *processed by the app*.
+What this means is that any switch library must provide a way to send data/packets to the app using it in a serialized way, and be told when the app is done processing one packet so that it can both confirm that `seq` as well as give the app the next one in order.
+Any outgoing `ack` must represent only the latest app-processed data `seq` so that the sender can confirm that the data was completely received/handled by the recipient app.

 An `ack` may also be sent in it's own packet ad-hoc at any point without any content data, and these ad-hoc acks must not include a `seq` value as they are not part of the content stream.

 When receiving an `ack` the switch may then discard any buffered packets up to and including that matching `seq` id, and also confirm to the app that the included content data was received and processed by the other side.